 The Securities and Exchange Commission (SEC) has filed a petition for certiorari with the U.S. Supreme Court seeking review of the Fifth Circuit’s decision in Jarkesy v.
 Securities and Exchange Commission, a case with significant implications for the use of administrative law judges (ALJs) by federal agencies, including the CFPB.

-After an evidentiary hearing, an SEC ALJ found that the petitioners had committed securities fraud.
-The petitioners sought review by the SEC, which affirmed the fraud finding and ordered the petitioners to pay a civil penalty of $300,000, banned the individual petitioner from participating in the securities industry, and ordered the company petitioner to pay nearly $685,000 in disgorgement.
-Petitioners then sought review by the Fifth Circuit.
+After an evidentiary hearing, an SEC ALJ found that the respondents had committed securities fraud.
+The respondents sought review by the SEC, which affirmed the fraud finding and ordered the respondents to pay a civil penalty of $300,000, banned the individual respondent from participating in the securities industry, and ordered the company respondent to pay nearly $685,000 in disgorgement.
+The respondents then sought review by the Fifth Circuit.
 A divided 3-judge Fifth Circuit panel ruled that the proceedings suffered from three constitutional defects, vacated the SEC’s decision, and remanded the matter to the SEC for further proceedings.
 The SEC filed a petition for rehearing en banc which was denied by the Fifth Circuit.

 The following two questions presented in the SEC’s certiorari petition could have significant implications for the CFPB’s use of ALJs: